kartikeya13/L-DYNO/README.md

 This is an official implementation of our work published in ICRA'24.
 The [paper](https://arxiv.org/abs/2310.06249) utilizes the robot's transformations through an external signal (inertial sensing, for example) and gives attention to image space that is most consistent with the external signal.

 ## Datasets:
-KITTI: Download the dataset (grayscale images) from [http://www.cvlibs.net/datasets/kitti/eval_odometry.php](here) and prepare the KITTI folder as specified above
+KITTI: Download the dataset (grayscale images) from [http://www.cvlibs.net/datasets/kitti/eval_odometry.php] (here) and prepare the KITTI folder as specified above
 ## Training:
 ```python
 train.py